Historians: No, to removing Jefferson, Washington monuments. Yes, to contextualizing them.

 D.C. committee recommends stripping the names of Thomas Jefferson, Benjamin Franklin, Francis Scott Key and others from city government buildings

+Neither the mayor nor the committee had the authority to remove monuments on federal land.
+The committee suggested only that Bowser make recommendations about them to the federal government before that was yanked from the report.

-So what about the argument that removing or changing monuments erases history?
-Should not historians be concerned about this?
+But what about the argument that removing or changing monuments erases history?

 “There’s a lot of good to come of arguing over what should and should not be commemorated,” said historian Seth Bruggeman, author of “Here, George Washington Was Born: Memory, Material Culture, and the Public History of a National Monument.”
 “It’s when that conversation stops, and a monument is left to stand in for the argument — when it begins to do the remembering for us — that we begin to lose sight of history.”

-Gordon-Reed agreed. “[Washington and Jefferson] were at the very center of the American Revolution and the early Republic.
+Gordon-Reed agreed.
+Washington and Jefferson “were at the very center of the American Revolution and the early Republic.
 Jefferson’s Declaration has inspired people all over the world.
 We’re not giving that up.
 There’s plenty of room, in both places, to talk about all aspects of their lives.
 That would be a healthy and good thing.
 Americans should be reminded of the reality of our origins — the good and the bad.”

 Read more Retropolis: